sunnnymskang/sunnnymskang.github.io/_portfolio/portfolio-1.md

 ---
 title: "Simulating Antigen dosage and key immune cell kinetics using modified explicit tau-leap Gillespie simulation"
 excerpt: "Throughout my Ph.D.
 I've studied how vaccine scheduling modulates the antibody titer response.
-Together with Together with with experimental collaborators, we identified a new cellular mechanism that can potentially amplify antibody responses upto 20 times in titers.
+Together with with experimental collaborators, we identified a new cellular mechanism that can potentially amplify antibody responses upto 20 times in titers.
 Based on the mechanistic understanding, I also built a stochastic system that simulates our body’s antibody responses from a vaccine